OpenMoonRay/openmoonray-docs/docs/moonray/maps/BlendMap.md

         default: [ 1, 1, 1 ]

-        <p class=jekyll-theme-minimal scene-class-attr-comment">The color you get if blend amount is 0</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">The color you get if blend amount is 0</p>

     <h3>color_B</h3>